brownricee/AStarPathfindingVisualizer/README.md

 ## Troubleshooting

 - If an error occurs (e.g. no solution is found or nodes were not placed on the grid):
   - Clear the grid fully using the red button before running the program again.
+(If this is not done the program may not run if you click the start button)